 If we want to see meaningful change occur, all of us need to play our part.
 This means reaching out to a friend who may be struggling, having conversations around mental health at the workplace, and helping to create a culture of care and empathy.

 At Mooditude, we aim to make healthcare more accessible by creating a personalized app that users can download and chart their mental health progress.
-We offer cognitive behavioural therapy, which is scientifically proven to help people suffering from mental health issues dissect their thought processes and make better, healthier choices in life.
+We offer cognitive behavioral therapy, which is scientifically proven to help people suffering from mental health issues dissect their thought processes and make better, healthier choices in life.

 When everyone in society feels equally seen and heard, barriers to mental healthcare can finally come down for good.
 Until then, let’s keep up the good fight.